The Day Before the Berlin Wall Construction Warning Sign

 An Alternate History of Cold War Espionage

-Now in its second edition
+Soon to be in its third edition

 National Indie Excellence Book Award 2011